Explore the history of Rasmuson Foundation and Alaska.

 Foundation leads first tour of Alaska for Outside grantmakers.
 Many elements of that first tour continue to this day.

 Judy Rasmuson, Cathy Rasmuson and Lile Gibbons join Rasmuson Foundation board.
-Cathy is vice chair.
+Cathy later becomes vice chair.

 On his 90th birthday, Elmer Rasmuson gives away $90 million: $50 million to the Anchorage Museum and the rest to the Foundation.